How to Grow Your Business & get Clients Through Pinterest

 For example, my name on Pinterest is: Big Cat Creative | Squarespace Templates for Small Biz Babes

 If I just had Big Cat Creative, people would have to really search to find out what it is that I offer.

 This also gives you a much higher chance of appearing in people's search (Pinterest, or Google).
-If someone searched “Branding and Website Design” there’s a higher chance my profile would show up.
+If someone searched “Squarespace Templates” there’s a higher chance my profile would show up.

 Update your bio.

 You need to get clear on your target audience before you start this step.
 Once you have a clear idea of your target audience, update your Bio with:

 1. Who you are, 2.
 Who you help, 3.
 How you help them, 4.
 A call to action

 For example, something like: